kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 <a name="how-data attributes-work"></a>
 How data attributes work
 ---------------------
-data attributes (sometimes referred to as `data-*`), are attributes placed in page elements:
+Data attributes are attributes that store data in page elements:
 {% prism markup %}
 <div id="teamInfo"
      data-team="Chelsea FC"